thewillft/pymoonraker/README.md

     client.gcode("G28")
 ```

+`SyncMoonrakerClient` currently exposes core convenience methods only; generated namespace attributes (for example `client.printer` and `client.files`) are not yet available on the sync wrapper.

 ### Auto-Generated API Namespaces

-Every Moonraker endpoint is available as a typed method on namespace objects exposed as client attributes:
+On `MoonrakerClient` (async), every Moonraker endpoint is available as a typed method on namespace objects exposed as client attributes:

 ```python
 async with MoonrakerClient("192.168.1.100") as client: